apereo/cas/cas-server-documentation/installation/YubiKey-Authentication.md

 To configure YubiKey accounts and obtain API keys, [refer to the documentation](https://upgrade.yubico.com/getapikey/).

-[YubiKey](https://www.yubico.com/products/yubikey-hardware) authentication components are enabled by including the following dependencies in the Maven WAR overlay:
+[YubiKey](https://www.yubico.com/products/yubikey-hardware) authentication components are enabled by including the following dependencies in the WAR overlay:

 ```xml
 <dependency>